kmiya/proj-tran/README.md

     $ proj input_image [output_width] [output_height]

-The `Input image` window will appears, then click four corners clockwise from the upper left to the lower left.
+The `Input image` window appears.
+Next, click four corners clockwise from the upper left to the lower left.
+The homography matrix of the transformation is calculated automatically and the transformed image appears in the `Output image`.
+The windows close when you press any key.

 ## Requirement
 OpenCV 2.4